Friday's high school football matchups, locations — and predictions

 Location: 9500 N. Oracle Road

 What to expect: Two words: Playoff preview.
-Snowflake and Pusch Ridge Christian are considered two of the best Class 3A teams in Arizona.
+Snowflake and Pusch Ridge Christian are considered two of the best 3A teams in Arizona.
 Snowflake has outscored its last three opponents, 139-6.
-This game will go down to the wire, but we’ll side with the home team.
-Call it 38-35.
+This game will go down to the wire, but we’ll side with the home team, 38-35.

 Phoenix Bourgade Catholic (2-2) at SABINO (2-2)